safe-global/safe-docs/pages/what-is-safe.md

 ![Overview of Safe Core and its components.](../assets/core-brands.png)

-## Safe\{Core\} Protocol

-The [Safe\{Core\} Protocol](./protocol-overview.mdx) is an open, modular framework to make smart accounts secure, portable, and composable.

-This section in the documentation has information and relevant links about the Safe\{Core\} Protocol and the different elements involved.

 ## Safe\{Core\} AA SDK

 The [Safe\{Core\} Account Abstraction SDK](./sdk-overview.md) is a set of developer kits that help integrate Safe with different external service providers.
 The SDK offers developers the ability to abstract the complexity that comes with operating a smart contract account.